top of page

 • Use professional language when writing, phoning, emailing, or using social media to communicate with learners.

 • Be aware that learners can develop infatuations (crushes) towards those working with them.
-If you suspect this is happening, tell the DSL who will respond to the situation in a way that maintains the dignity of all concerned.
+If suspected, tell the DSL who will respond in a way that maintains the dignity of all concerned.

 • Act as a role model.